 A press release should be several paragraphs long, and certainly no longer than 500 words in total.
 Remember, you are trying to provide a snapshot rather than an essay.
 Interested journalists/editors will contact you if they want to find out more.

 Make sure you write your release in the third person… spell check several times and ask colleagues to proof read before pressing the “send” button.
 Clearly mark the publication as a “Press Release”, and write “End of Release” following the content.
-If you are sending a press release via email (most likely), I’d recommend using plain text and not HTML.
-The simpler, the better.
+Plain text email news releases, without an attachment, always work well for me.

 If you want to make sure you hit the nail on the head first time with your press release, why not hire a professional to write one for you.
 A single page release shouldn’t cost more than a few hundred pounds to create.
 If your “news” is worthy of a press release in the first place, this could be money well spent.